 2. Maximum of Seventeen qualified students are placed in the Program on a yearly basis.
 Qualified students who are not admitted shall be placed on a waiting list.
 These students are considered Alternates.
 These students can be substituted for other students who cannot complete the Program, up until the first day of classes in the Program.
 The waiting list ends once the Program begins in the First Semester of the Program.
 Any student not accepted, in a given calendar year, who wishes to be a future student in the Occupational Therapy Assistant Program, will need to abide the future year’s Program year Application Process requirements and complete all application materials and tasks.
 Any new Application Process requirements will be posted once the newly accepted students begin the First Program semester.
 The Program Director will consider altering the number of students accepted on a case-by-case basis.
 It is the responsibility of the student to ensure the student has initiated communication with the Program Director to secure placement in the following year’s Introduction to Occupational Therapy course – the Program Director will not initiate communication with the student.

-E. Complete the Cardiopulmonary Resuscitation (CPR) For Healthcare Providers (at the student's expense).
+- E. Complete the Cardiopulmonary Resuscitation (CPR) For Healthcare Providers (at the student's expense).
 This is for infants, children, and adults; as well as use of an Automated External Defibrillator (AED) device.
 Copy of the signed and dated course card provided to the Program Director.
 Copy brought to the first day of the Program.
+(This course is acceptable to be taken as the course the Program identifies during the initial Summer in the Program, however if student is unavailable at the time of the course, or if the course is not offered, the student will still need to secure completion of this course material and certification by the end of the initial Summer in the Program.)

 G. Procure uniform items, textbooks, and supplies.
 There is a certain color specified for uniform.
 (See the Student Handbook for the Occupational Therapy Assistant Program.)

-B. Professional Behavior Evaluations at the end of the third and the forth semester will need to be at 80%, and
+- B. Professional Attribute Evaluations at the end of the third and the forth semester will need to be at 60%, and

 Graduation from this program does not presume or imply that the student will be licensed.
 Licensure requires successful completion of an individual state’s licensure process (at personal cost to the student).